Not too long ago, U.S. Città di Palermo looked destined to become a major player in Italian football.

 In 2009, they secured the services of the little-known Javier Pastore, who had impressed while playing for small Argentine clubs Talleres and Huracan.
 An extremely gifted playmaker possessing exceptional vision, Pastore adapted seamlessly to Italian football, becoming the star of the Palermo team.

 Unfortunately for them, Palermo could only hang on to Pastore for two seasons as he became the first big-money signing made by PSG after their takeover, travelling to Paris at the same time as Sirigu.
-Pastore won a raft of trophies for the Ligue 1 giants but never truly established himself in the first team, eventually departing for AS Roma last summer.
+Pastore won a raft of trophies for the Ligue 1 giants but never truly established himself in the first team, eventually departing for AS Roma in 2018.

 Centre Midfield: Franco Vazquez